ambicca123/Instacart-Grocery-Basket-Analysis-Python/README.md

 # Objective
 Instacart is an online grocery store that operates through an app.
 Although, Instacart already has very good sales, they want to uncover more information about their sales patterns.
 They are most interested in the variety of customers in their database along with their purchasing behaviors.
 They assume they can't target everyone using the same methods, and they’re considering a targeted marketing strategy.
 They want to target different customers with applicable marketing campaigns to see whether they have an effect on the sale of their products.
 # Date Set
-“The Instacart Online Grocery Shopping Dataset 2017”, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017 on 7/15/2022.
-The customer data and the “prices” column in the products data set were both fabricated for the purpose of this analysis.
+“The Instacart Online Grocery Shopping Dataset 2017”, accessed from https://www.instacart.com/datasets/grocery-shopping-2017 on 7/15/2022.
 # Tools
 This project excessively uses Excel and Python.
 The following tools and libraries was used in python: